arkenio/gogeta/README.md

  * `envDir` allows to select the prefix of the key where it watches for environments
  * `etcdAddress` specify the address of the `etcd` server
  * `port` port to listen
+ * `templateDir` a template directory for eroor status page
  * `resolverType` : choose the resolver to use
     * `Env` : EnvResolver
     * `Dummy` : DummyResolver